MatthewMckee4/course-notes/notes/year_4/computing_science/advanced_systems_programming/notes.typ

 - "block started by symbol"
 - Initialised to 0 by runtime when the program loads
 - Size know at compile time
-- In older OS, the program and data always started at a fixed location at the start of memory, in more modern system they are both started at the start of memory, but the starting address is randomized as a security mesure.
+- In older OS, the program and data always started at a fixed location at the start of memory, in more modern system they are both started at the start of memory, but the starting address is randomised as a security measure.
   It makes it harder for code executed as a buffer overflow attack to call into other parts of the program, since it can't be located in memory.

 *The Stack* holds function parameters, return address, local variables.